strangetom/ingredient-parser/docs/source/guide/data.rst

 Data sources
 ^^^^^^^^^^^^

-There are two sources of data which are used to train the model, each with their own advantages and disadvantages.
+There are three sources of data which are used to train the model, each with their own advantages and disadvantages.

 StrangerFoods
 ~~~~~~~~~~~~~